kevinolega/callcentertrainingtips/_posts/2018-08-13-deserve-skills.md

 There's a lot more examples.

-I look forward to sharing on the blog.
+I look forward to sharing on the website.